 The Department of Genetics is unable to provide financial aid or research/teaching assistantships to students.
 However, it does award some scholarship funding in the form of a monthly stipend to genetic counseling students.
-The amount of the stipend is determined yearly and will be shared with applicants at the time of their interviews.
+The amount of the stipend is determined yearly (currently $10,000.00 distributed over a 21 month period) and will be shared with applicants at the time of their interviews.

 In addition, the costs of the online embryology course and the CWRU Technology fee of $426.00 per year are covered by the department.
 Moreover, students receive funds to cover the costs associated with their research projects and second-year students receive funds to travel to the National Society of Genetic Counselors' annual education conference held in the fall.